VCU Rams men's tennis: National champions runner-up

-New Coaching Structure
+New coaching structure

 In 2019, the Rams announced that assistant coach Anthony Rossi would become the head coach of the men's team with former coach Paul Kostin entering a new role as VCU's director of tennis.
 Kostin had served as the men's coach since 1991, and coached both the women's and men's tennis teams as of 2002.
 Kostin will continue to oversee the tennis program as a whole, but will focus his attention on the women's team with Rossi stepping into the men's head coach role.